 Zhang Haidi, President

 Regarded as China’s Helen Keller for her outspokenness on disability rights, Zhang Haidi is the chairperson of the China Disabled Persons Federation and the President of Rehabilitation International.
 Born in Jinan, Shandong Province, Zhang became a paraplegic at age five due to complications from polio.
 Unable to attend school, she educated herself to university level, learning several foreign languages including English, Japanese, German and Esperanto.
 Zhang started writing and translating in the 1980s, authoring her life story Beautiful English in both Chinese and English. as well as the novel, A Dream in Wheelchair.
-She has also translated many Western literary works into Chinese, including Ralph Helfer’s Modoc: The True Story of the Greatest Elephant that Ever Lived, which won a national prize for translated works.
-As a member of the National Committee of the Chinese People’s Political Consultative Conference, Zhang has called for the improvement of disabled access to buildings and the right of disabled people to drive automobiles.
-She is a member of the Chinese Writers Association and was a visiting scholar at the Internationales Künstlerhaus Villa Concordia in Bamberg, Germany from 2007 to 2008.
 Zhang holds a Master in Philosophy from Jilin University.

 Susan Parker, Treasurer

-Susan Parker has more than 30 years of executive experience gained through appointments by state governors, U.S. presidents, local and international boards of directors to better help people with disabilities worldwide.
-The former Secretary-General of RI (1993-1998), Parker’s experiences as a New England ski racer and instructor pointed her toward a career in disability advocacy, which included assisting disabled soldiers from armed conflicts in Vietnam, Sierra Leone, Iraq and Afghanistan.
-In the early 1990s, Parker served as the Disability Commissioner of the U.S. Social Security Administration, opening up disability benefits to 465,000 U.S. children.
+Susan Parker has more than 30 years of executive experience in the field of worldwide disabilities.
+The former Secretary-General of RI (1993-1998), Parker’s experiences as a New England ski racer and instructor pointed her toward a career in disability advocacy.
+Parker has served as the Disability Commissioner of the U.S. Social Security Administration, opening up disability benefits to 465,000 U.S. children.
 From 2002-2011, she joined in the U.S. Department of Labor as the Disability Policy Director and helped create the national Disability Unemployment Statistic.
 Prior to the federal level, Parker held top leadership posts in two state governments: the State of Maine, Commissioner, Department of Mental Health & Mental Retardation; and the State of New Hampshire, Executive Director of the Developmental Disabilities Council.
 From 1998 to 2001, Parker was the Senior Policy Officer, Disability at the International Labour Organization in Geneva.
 She holds the Master of Social Work and Master of Social Planning degrees from Boston College School of Social Work and the Massachusetts Institute of Technology.

 Mark Weber (South Africa), Vice-President, Africa